openfisca/biryani/docs/source/tutorial1-web-form.rst

 >>> validate_form(req1.POST)
 (u'John Doe', None)

-*Biryani* has a converter :func:`biryani.baseconv.cleanup_line` that just does what the above function do.
+*Biryani* has a converter :func:`biryani1.baseconv.cleanup_line` that just does what the above function do.
 So we can rewrite the `validate_form` function using it:

 >>> def validate_form(params):